-The Security Department was established in 1966 and transitioned into the UMBC Police Department in 1975.
-The UMBC Police Department is now a nationally accredited agency responsible for protecting and serving more than 14,000 students, employees, and campus visitors.
+The UMBC Police Department is a nationally accredited agency responsible for protecting and serving more than 17,000 students, employees, and campus visitors.

-The UMBC Police Department is a full-service police department, operating 24 hours a day and 7 days a week, with sworn police officers who have full arrest powers.
-The department also houses emergency management, Clery compliance, and physical security.
+The UMBC Police Department is a 24/7 full-service police department with sworn police officers who have full arrest powers.
+Every officer is equipped with a firearm and body-worn camera (BWC).

-The UMBC Police Department is comprised of approximately:
+UMBC Police is comprised of approximately:

-- 29 Police Officers
+- 28 Police Officers

 - 3 Security Officers

 - 5 Police Communications Officers (PCOs)

 - 5 Student Police Aides

-Security Officers, PCOs, and Student Police Aides are civilian personnel without authority to carry firearms and no arrest powers.
+Security Officers, PCOs, and Student Police Aides are civilian personnel with no arrest powers.
 Security Officers and Student Police Aides are responsible for conducting security patrols, safety escorts, and securing buildings.
+Civilian personnel are not equipped with firearms or BWCs.